Jane Harris (Neighbours): Reception

 Leeds culture website, Leeds Confidential stated the "makeover genre" has always fascinated them and mentioned the makeover as their prime example.
 Europe's leading drinks trade publication, The Drinks Business compared Jane to their brand of Antipodean beer commenting it's not as bland as it first appears.
 However they said that Jane is "notoriously nerdy".
 TV Cream refer to Jane as the "neighbourhood dag" and stated that she conformed to the "plain, bespectacled, bookish female" taking her glasses off and becoming the "ravishing beauty", they also brand her a minx for her antics with Scott.
 Sky Showbiz brand Jane as the serial's "super swot".
 Rod McPhee of Yorkshire Evening Post, stated that she went from "ostracised bookworm, who one day went from mousey nobody to sought-after siren, all because she lost the lenses".
 Additionally, he was confused why popular culture feels the need downgrade or upgrade someone's sex appeal because of the presence or absence of glasses.
 Geoff Dean also agrees with this point in his book "English for Gifted and Talented Students: 11–18 Years".
 However he added that able students seem to "lack a positive collective story or identity", making an example of Jane.

 Lorna Cooper a columnist of website MSN TV, branded Jane and Des one of "TV's gruesome twosomes".
 She has listed Jane as one of Soap Opera's forgotten characters, claiming her as a favourite out of the golden era of Neighbours.
 Cooper once described her as "Seemingly mousey girl, who turned into a heartbreaker" and opines that she seemed to have liking for a "succession of older men".
 Jane is referred to in Emily Barr's fictitious novel "Out of My Depth", in which character Amanda is watching her on Neighbours.
 Jane is mentioned in radio presenter Tony Horne tour guide book "Hornes Down Under" in which he states he was not excited about visiting the set of Neighbours because in his opinion nothing good happened after the departures of Jane and Mike.

+In February 2001, Jane was inducted into All About Soap's "Soap Hall of Fame".
+Writer Nick Chalmers stated that via Jane, Neighbours portrayed "the classic ugly duckling story".
+He described Jane as "Anthea Turner meets Miss Moneypenny" with "geeky glasses, plaits and pleated school skirts" who gained a "reputation for being a bit of a swot."
+Chalmers opined that Jane's make over was "what any self-respecting soap ugly duckling would do."
+He added Jane looked like "a different kind of person" complete with a hair-do that the hair stylist "Nicky Clarke would be proud of."